 With a deeper self-awareness about my energy reserves, I carefully choose the types of social activities I engage in.
 Introverts tend to prefer one-to-one or small-group socializing over bigger groups and busy social settings.

 As you can see, there are multiple ways to reduce sensory overload that leads to exhaustion.
-Learning to understand and manage your natural energy reserves can lead to a more enjoyable life and help you thrive on purpose in midlife!
+Learning to understand and manage your natural energy capacity can lead to a more enjoyable life and help you thrive on purpose in midlife!

 Related Posts